 In addition to teaching them how to organize information, plan a trip, and use time wisely, kids also learn how to monitor their emotions and control their feelings and actions.
 Because things do not always go as planned and because travel can often throw off our internal clocks, kids will learn not just to be flexible and adaptable, but, with your help, they can also learn to recognize what they need (Am I hungry?
 Am I tired?
 Am I "peopled" out and need some quiet time?) and control their reactions to travel's inevitable curveballs.

 Of course, traveling also offers the opportunity to bond with your offspring in a way that you may not have time to at home with work, housework, and other daily responsibilities.
-But more than that, travel offers so many opportunities for growth, both for you and your children.
+But more than creating wonderful memories and providing quality time together, travel offers so many opportunities for growth, both for you and for your children.
+Whether you take your kids on a day trip, a road trip, a short flight, or a long haul flight, your children will appreciate their new experiences in new places.
+Family trips will help your children become responsible citizens of the world and will teach them to appreciate different people in different places.

 You may also like: